jdjuan/angular2-bootcamp/README.md

 - Use features of Angular2 we haven't taught you
 - Add a README.MD that explains how you abstracted your solution
 - Make Felipe and I say: "Wow!"
+- Deploy your project live using GitHub pages

 ## Questions and Answers
 Felipe and I will do our best to be available to answer your questions through Slack, but please be patient